History of the Supreme Court of the United States: Chase, Waite, and Fuller Courts (1864–1910)

-The White and Taft courts (1910–1930)
+White and Taft courts (1910–1930)

 In the early twentieth century, the Supreme Court established that the Fourteenth Amendment protected the "liberty of contract."
 On the grounds of the Fourteenth Amendment and other provisions of the Constitution, it controversially overturned many state and federal laws designed to protect employees.
 The first important decision of the era was Lochner v.
 New York (1905), in which the Court overturned a New York law limiting the number of hours bakers could work each week.
 In Adair v.
 United States (1908), the Court overruled a federal law which forbade "yellow dog contracts" (contracts that prohibited workers from joining unions).
 Adkins v.
 Children's Hospital (1923) involved a decision that a District of Columbia minimum wage law was unconstitutional.

 In 1925, the Supreme Court made a landmark ruling in Gitlow v.
 New York, establishing the doctrine of incorporation, under which provisions of the Bill of Rights were deemed to restrict the states.
 Originally, as Chief Justice John Marshall ruled in Barron v.
 Baltimore (1833), the Bill of Rights restricted only the federal government; however, during the twentieth century, the Supreme Court held in a series of decisions the Fourteenth Amendment had the effect of applying some (but not all) provisions of the Bill of Rights to the states.
 The first such decision was Gitlow, in which the Supreme Court incorporated the protection of freedom of speech afforded by the First Amendment.
 Important decisions relating to incorporations were made during later decades, especially the 1960s.